mitchellirmer/GranularLammpsDump.jl/docs/src/index.md

 4. Use readdump(inputfile) to load a dump file.
 > dump, boxes, Natoms, times = readdump("inputfile")

 5. Run one of the makemovie functions to make a movie.
 The "skips" variable takes every Nth timestep from the dump dictionary.
-E.g., use 1 for every timestep or 10 to take every 10th step.
+E.g., use 1 for every timestep or 10 to take every 10th step.  makemovi() takes one x slice, top to bottom, and color codes the particles based on "granular temperature" in the current step.
 The "allgrains" variant visualizes all grains with colorcoding by initial x position.
-The "xslice" version takes one x slice, top to bottom, and color codes the particles based on "granular temperature" in the current step.
-> makemovie_allgrains(dump, skips, moviename)
+> makemovie(dump, boxes, Tref, skips, moviename)
 >
-> makemovie_xslice(dump, skips, moviename)
+> makemovie_allgrains(dump, boxes, skips, moviename)

 ```@contents
 Pages = ["index.md", "handling.md", "visualizing.md"]